-Data is king in today’s digital economy.
+Data is king in today's digital economy.
 Business leadership in this disruptive age requires the ability to choose the right data, analyze it skillfully, and leverage it for strategic decisions on ever-shrinking timelines.
-Our innovative, STEM-designated MS in Business Analytics program—taught with D’Amore-McKim’s signature focus on the tech economy—will prepare you to respond to challenges and deliver successful solutions quickly and confidently.
+Our innovative, STEM-designated Master's in Business Analytics program—taught with D'Amore-McKim's signature focus on the tech economy—will prepare you to respond to challenges and deliver successful solutions quickly and confidently.

 - Program Structure: Students will complete 10 core courses; full-time students have the option to complete an additional Career Management course.

 - Class Schedule: Classes are held in the daytime Monday–Friday for full-time students; online courses can be taken anytime.

 - Time to Complete: 12 or 16 months full-time; 20 months online.

 Full-Time MS in Business Analytics | Program timeline

 Online MS in Business Analytics | Program timeline